Nursing at UEA

 Interview invitations will be sent by email.
 Please keep a close eye on all emails from UEA after you submit your UCAS application.
 For more information on the application process and what to expect at each step, take a look at our handy Applying to HSC infographic, which explains the application journey from start to finish.

 Our interviews for 2025 will take place on our campus.
 The format will match the process outlined in our animation: What to expect from a Health Science interview at UEA, as closely as possible.
 You will be invited to book your interview for a morning or afternoon session by email.
 The email will include the arrival time and building location.
 We use a variety of the buildings on our campus for interviews, but they will either be on our Main Campus or on our West Campus (which is around a 20-minute walk from the centre of the Main Campus, near the Norfolk and Norwich University Hospital).
 The session will last no longer than 3 hours in total.
-Applicants who are based outside of the UK at the point of applying will be offered an online interview.
+Applicants who are based outside of England at the point of applying will be offered an online interview.

 As part of the session, you will take part in ‘multiple mini-interviews’ with academic members of staff from the School of Health Sciences at UEA, clinicians from the profession, service users* and/or current UEA students from the course.